Get a prescription for hyperpigmentation cream (dark spots)

 Hyperpigmentation may occur as a consequence of laser or other cosmetic procedures if you have a darker skin tone.

-How can I get an online prescription for hyperpigmentation?
+How can I get an online prescription for hyperpigmentation cream?

-How can I get an online prescription for hyperpigmentation?
+How can I get an online prescription for hyperpigmentation cream?

 You can have a photo-consultation with an experienced dermatologist via Miiskin.
-They will evaluate your photos, symptoms and clinical questionnaire and write you a prescription for hyperpigmentation that you can pick up at the local pharmacy.
+They will evaluate your photos, symptoms and clinical questionnaire and provide you with a hyperpigmentation cream prescription, which you can pick up at your local pharmacy.

 How long will it take to get a prescription for hyperpigmentation?